Washington City, Cinalia

 The voices paused in their heated discussion.
 Sia walked back over to her cart and grabbed two black, rubber mats from the side.
 She opened the door fully and dropped a mat on top of the fluid.
 She watched for a moment to see if the chemical would react adversely to the rubber.
 No reaction.
 She stepped on the mat and dropped the second one down into the room.

-The room was designed the same as many others.
+The room was designed the same as the others.
 A few wooden and metal tables placed around the room in neat rows.
 Atop the tables were liquid containers and vials.
 The back wall was covered in computer screens.
 Data ran across the screens at an impressive rate.
-Sia ignored all of this and focused on the mess.
-The blue substance followed the natural curve of the floor to spill out into the hallway.
-Sia’s eyes tracked it from the doorway to its tabletop, right beside a small fire.
+Sia overlooked all of this and focused on the steaming mess.
+A small fire burned atop the table.
+The blue substance was spilled nearby the flaming material and followed the natural curve of the floor to spill out into the hallway.

 Dammit.
 She rushed back into the hallway and grabbed her fire extinguisher.
 Swiftly, she stepped onto the mats and hopped off to the dry lab floor.
 She cranked the extinguisher and sprayed the entire table.

 “No!
-What the hell are you doing?!” a nasally voice yelled.
-Her shoulder was jostled and she struggled to control the spatter of foam.
-She turned it off, but not before spraying the paperwork and laboratory equipment on another table.
+What the hell are you doing?!” a nasally voice yelled from behind her.
+Her shoulder was jostled and the trajectory of the foam was altered.
+She turned it off, but not before spraying the paperwork and laboratory equipment on the table adjacent the formerly flaming one.

 “Idiot!”
 The female scientist behind Sia shoved her aside.
 For a second, Sia was blinded by blonde hair.
 She dropped her extinguisher and grabbed hold of the doorknob to steady herself.
 The man rushed over to the table and shook his notes.